 Florence Henderson biography

 Actress Florence Henderson was born on February 14, 1934, in Dale, Indiana.
-She appeared on Broadway and also starred in the national tour of Rodgers & Hammerstein’s Oklahoma.
-Henderson was The Tonight Show’s first female guest host.
+She appeared on Broadway and also starred in the national tour of Rodgers & Hammerstein's Oklahoma.
+Henderson was The Tonight Show's first female guest host.
 In 1969 she landed the role that made her famous, Carol Brady on The Brady Bunch.
 The sitcom ran for five years.
-Starting in 2008, she hosted The Florence Henderson Show.
+Beginning in 2008, Henderson hosted The Florence Henderson Show.

 Actress Florence Henderson was born on February 14, 1934, in Dale, Indiana.
 The youngest of 10 children, Henderson began performing at an early age.
 She attended the American Academy of Dramatic Arts in New York, and quickly started a successful theater career.
 Rodgers & Hammerstein selected her for the lead in the national tour of Oklahoma, and she appeared on Broadway in Noel Coward's The Girl Who Came to Supper.